Living longer with cystic fibrosis

 John O’Neil stays busy with a demanding job, a wife, and three young girls.

-“I like to tell people it’s basically like a circus that I live in 24/7,” O’Neil told Ivanhoe.
+“I like to tell people it’s basically like a circus that I live in 24/7,” O’Neil said.

 He also has cystic fibrosis, or CF, a genetic disease that causes mucus to build up in his lungs and other organs.
 John takes a handful of pills every day and needs breathing treatments to keep his lungs clear.
 But he doesn’t let it get him down.